Ultrasound

 Diagnostic ultrasound is noninvasive, involves no radiation, and avoids the possible hazards—such as bleeding, infection, or reactions to chemicals—of other diagnostic methods.

 Our center has 3 ultrasounds.
-Two Philips Affinity 70G and one GE Logiq E. They are state-of-the-art modalities installed during 2018-2021.
+Two Philips Affinity 70G and one GE Logiq E10 and one GE Logiq S8.
+They are state-of-the-art modalities installed during 2018-2024.
 They are fully equipped with multiple imaging protocols such as elastrography and PureWave transducers.